 Kilkenny was known to me before for their Irish cream ale but what I didn’t know was the castle, that makes up the heart of the city, is the perfect place to have a picnic or throw a frisbee on its sprawling green lawn.

-A bonus discovery here was Smithwick’s Red Ale which I have to say, while not a craft beer, was one of our favourite beers in Ireland for its sweet malt and smoky tones.
+A bonus discovery here was Smithwick’s Red Ale which I have to say, while not a craft beer, was one of our favourite beers in our week in Ireland for its sweet malt and smoky tones.

 ROCK OF CASHEL

 Everyone know’s St. Patrick’s Day but where does this famous saint come from and what did he do?
 You get to learn a part of this story through impressive historic sites like Rock of Cashel which is an ancient fortification set up on limestone rock straight out of Game of Thrones (think Casterly Rock).
 This is where the King of Munster was converted by St. Patrick in the 5th century, and hence why it’s also called St. Patrick’s Rock.Ireland is insanely gorgeous - I wish I could go right now.Click To Tweet

 Have you ever kissed a famous stone?
 It sounds a little preposterous and in some ways it was as we had to queue for an hour to get to the top but who can argue the levelling up of eloquence.
 Hopefully you’ll agree with me in my persuasive writing skills of why you should be coming to Ireland after reading through this whole article ;)

 Even if you don’t kiss the Blarney Stone, the view of the castle and its surrounding massive garden is completely worth it and somewhere you can easily spend a full day in.

 Oh and I also learned a new phrase here which is in the city’s namesake.
 The key is to not confuse the word blarney with baloney.
 This is best explained by a former Roman Catholic bishop, “Baloney is praise so thick it cannot be true.
 And blarney is praise so thin we like it.”